justlark/gempost/README.md

 ## Examples

+Running `gempost init` will generate minimal index and post page templates you can use to get started.
+These examples make use of more of the post metadata to provide more rich output.
+You can use these verbatim, or use them as examples to write your own.

 - See [examples/index.tera](./examples/index.tera) for an example of an index page template.
 - See [examples/post.tera](./examples/post.tera) for an example of a post page